gboehl/dynare/doc/manual/source/the-configuration-file.rst

 ==========================

 This section outlines the steps necessary on most Windows systems to set up Dynare for parallel execution.
+Note that the steps 3 to 6 are required unless parallel execution is confined to a local pool with the ``parallel_use_psexec=false`` option.

     1. Write a configuration file containing the options you want.
 A mimimum working example setting up a cluster consisting of two